 Canadians Abroad and Returning Travelers

 While abroad, you may have come in contact with the novel coronavirus.
 All returning travelers must self-isolate for 14 days.
 This is now the law under the Quarantine Act.
 There are significant penalties if you do not comply.
+The quarantine expires on June 30, but is expected to be extended.
+Visit the webpage pertaining to returning travellers and quarantine restrictions here: Returning to Canada.
+Note that travellers returning to Alberta must also submit to Alberta's requirements (see below) which are similar to Canada's.

 Expectations for returning travellers include: